 1. Whether an undesirable change would be produced in character of neighborhood or a detriment to nearby properties: No. The Applicant is seeking approval for the addition of a 2 car attached garage with storage space; many neighboring homes are larger than the applicant’s and have a garage and/or barn buildings.
 The garage will be constructed in keeping with the character of the dwelling and neighboring properties.
 The new garage will align with the neighboring properties on 41A, and the garage will provide storage in the winter months for this year round home.

 2. Whether benefit sought by applicant can be achieved by a feasible alternative to the variance: No, The placement of the dwelling on the property and existing septic system significantly limit the area in which the proposed garage can be constructed.
-The subject is located off of Laxton Lane, a private ROW and the proposed garage will be no closer to the ROW than the existing dwelling, and no closer to West Lake Road than the adjoining property dwelling.
+The subject is located off of Laxton Lane, a private ROW and the proposed garage will be no closer to the ROW than the existing dwelling and no closer to West Lake Road than the adjoining property’s dwelling.
 It is noted that the property was approved for the variances necessary to construct the garage in 2002 however; it was not built by the prior owners.

 3. Whether the requested variance is substantial: No, This is not a substantial variance.
 The building footprint is proposed to increase by 2.1%, the floor area is proposed to increase by 2%, and the building cubic volume is proposed to increase by 46.2 cubic feet, which is not substantial.
-The property is approximately 1000 feet from Skaneateles Lake and the impermeable surface coverage is maintained below 10%.
+The property is approximately 1,000 feet from Skaneateles Lake and the impermeable surface coverage is maintained below 10%.

 4. Would the variance have an adverse impact on the physical or environmental conditions in the neighborhood, or district: No, The variance would not have an adverse impact on the physical or environmental conditions in the neighborhood or district.
 The property is not located within 200 ft of Skaneateles Lake or within 100 feet of a watercourse.
 The septic is located on the other side of the property with plenty of room for expansion.
 The impermeable coverage is 9.9%, and will not have an impact on the surrounding neighborhood.
-The property is located or within 1000 feet of the lake, but the lake with be protected by a silt fence.
-The addition is located on a level area with a low impact, and the proposed addition is nonliving space--with little impact.
+The property is located within 1,000 feet of the lake, but the lake will be protected by a silt fence.
+The addition is located on a level area with a low impact, and the proposed addition is non-living space with little impact.

 5. Whether the alleged difficulty was self-created: Yes, Due to the applicant wanting to develop the property.